tnebooks/12th-chemistry/content.en/docs/solid-state/_index.md

 #### 6.3.3 Molecular solids:

 In molecular solids, the constituents are neutral molecules.
 They are held together by weak van der Waals forces.
 Generally molecular solids are soft and they do not conduct electricity.
 These molecular solids are further classified into three types.

+**Do You Know**

+Graphite is used
+inside pencils.
+It slips
+easily off the pencil
+onto the paper and
+leaves a blackmark.
+Graphite is also a component of many lubricants , for example bicycle chain oil , because it is slippery

 #### (i) Non-polar molecular solids: